Honoria and Mammon: Characters

-Performance History
+Performance history

 As with the work's earlier form the Contention, no data on the stage history of Honoria and Mammon has survived.
 The play was never acted professionally— though it is possible that the drama may have been designed "for the schoolboys Shirley taught after the closing of the theatres" in 1642.
-The play was first printed in 1659, in an octavo volume issued by the bookseller John Crook that also contains Shirley's The Contention of Ajax and Ulysses.
-In that edition, Honoria and Mammon bears a dedication by Shirley "To the Candid Reader."
-The scene of the play is identified as "Metropolis, or New-Troy."

-The play received its professional premiere on Thursday 21 November 2013 at St Giles in the Fields, where Shirley was buried, in a production by Brice Stratford (who also took the part of Traverse, the lawyer) as part of the Owle Schreame theatre company's Cannibal Valour Rep Season of obscure classical productions.
+The play eventually received its first professional production on 21 November 2013 (354 years after publication), as part of a repertory season by Brice Stratford (who also took the part of Travers) at Shirley's burial site of St Giles in the Fields Church.